CrewHRM/CrewHRM/readme.txt

 If you have any questions or problems using this plugin, don't hesitate to get in touch with us from here https://getcrewhrm.com/contact/

-Please note that this plugin is developed using React.js.
+Just so you know, this plugin is developed using React.js.
 If you want to access the non-minified files for this plugin, you can do so from [here](https://github.com/CrewHRM/CrewHRM)

 == Screenshots ==

 1. Birds-eye view of the entire recruitment process from the dashboard
 2. Robust job creation form.
 3. Customize the hiring stages as you please.
-4. PDF and Doc file uploades for resume and cover letter.
+4. Upload the PDF and Doc files for the resume and cover letter.
-5. See all the information with PDF and Doc files.
-No need to download!
+5. See all the information in the PDF and Doc files.
+There is no need to download it!
 6. Beautiful looking career page.
 7. Automatic confirmation email for applicants.